pidg3/tn-tech-test/README.md

   - *Tried out Beautiful Soup - didn't work due to dynamic content, as expected.*
   - *However the parser seems nice.
 Let's try using Selenium to fully load the page, and then pass to Beautiful Soup to grab the actual data.*
 - [x] Hack together basic scraper to grab property name and print to console
-- [] Structure things properly and add tests
+- [x] Structure things properly and add tests
   - *3rd property does not exist - handling needed!*
+  - *Saving the HTML speeds things up a lot.
+Of course, risk is here these tests give us false confidence - the page structure could change at any moment.*
 - [] Grab other fields (amenity list may be slightly tricker as full list in modal) and print
 - [] Think about concurrency - we don't want to wait for pages to be loaded synchronously